ganeti/ganeti/man/hroller.rst

 \--node-tags *tag,...*
   Restrict to nodes having at least one of the given tags.

+\--full-evacuation
+  Also plan moving secondaries out of the nodes to be rebooted.
+For each instance the move is at most a migrate (if it was primary on that node) followed by a replace secondary.

 \--skip-non-redundant
   Restrict to nodes not hosting any non-redundant instance.